briankundinger/vabl-jasa/scripts/README.md

 # Instructions to Run Code on Cluster

-Be sure to install the `fabldev` package and set the working directory the main project directory.
+Be sure to install the `vabl` package and set the working directory the main project directory.
 Below, we show the sequence of files to run for each experiment.

 ## RLdata10000